Analysis of Tupac and Kendrick Lamar’s Dialouge in “Mortal Man”

 Tupac has an epic response;

-“Shit, I like to think that at every opportunity I’ve ever been threatened with resistance it’s been met with resistance.
+“Sh*t, I like to think that at every opportunity I’ve ever been threatened with resistance it’s been met with resistance.
 And not only me but it goes down my family tree.
 You know what I’m saying, it’s in my veins to fight back.”

 Tupac doesn’t want violence.
 He fights back because he was being contained–they were all being contained and restricted and Tupac had the right tools to fight back.
 His family tree is the African American community.
 They have been oppressed for centuries and they all have ‘fight’ in them, which only needs a spark like Tupac to ignite.
-Tupac, Kendrick and all other African Americans who’s generations have been oppressed and suppressed have the fight in the genetically.
+Tupac, Kendrick, and all other African Americans whose generations have been oppressed and suppressed have the fight in the genetically.

 “In this country a black man only have like 5 years we can exhibit maximum strength, and that’s right now while you a teenager, while you still strong or while you still wanna lift weights, while you still wanna shoot back.
 Cause once you turn 30 it’s like they take the heart and soul out of a man, out of a black man in this country.
 And you don’t wanna fight no more.
 And if you don’t believe me you can look around, you don’t see no loud mouth 30-year old muthaf*ckas.”

-The fight has been going on for centuries–everytime the Blacks ending up losing.
+The fight has been going on for centuries–every time the Blacks ending up losing.
 So how far does the present generation willing to see it through?
 Tupac says it is a job left to the young.
 The energy it takes and the sacrifices you will have to make are too much to handle once you are past 30.
 Once you are past 30, you have a family to worry about, a job to worry about, a social persona to maintain and a thousand other commitments.
 Tupac believes the fight is for the younger generation.
 He believes a Black man can fight and shout for a maximum 5 years, before they will see him as a threat and take him out.
-This may have been drawn from his life as his musical career began effectively in early 1990s and his death took place in 1996–a little over 5 years in the spotlight.
+This may have been drawn from his life as his musical career began effectively in the early 1990s and his death took place in 1996–a little over 5 years in the spotlight.